Awatoto: Waitangi bridges

-Both road and railway cross the river estuary.
-The rail bridge is 293 m long, originally built in 1873.
+Both road and railway cross the Waitangi river estuary to the south of Awatoto.

+Road

 From about 1861 a road ran along the beach, with a punt to cross the estuary.
 Following sea erosion of the beach, a new bridge was built in 1865.
 Undermined piles closed the bridge in 1867.
 It was rebuilt in 1897.
 The bridge was closed for a fortnight in 1905, when temporary piles gave way under a traction engine.
 Spans washed out in a 1918 flood.
 It collapsed under 2 trucks in 1928.
-Four piers were undermined in May 1938, closing the bridge until September.
+Four piers were undermined in May 1938, closing the bridge until September, though people and vehicles continued to use it for a time.

-In February 2023 the rail bridge at Awatoto was wiped out by Cyclone Gabrielle.